Digital Photography Tips, Tutorials and Resources

 If you don’t already have Photoshop and Lightroom, you can get them through Adobe’s Creative Cloud Plan for only $9.99/month.

-Easiest ways to create a PNG file in Adobe Photoshop
+Easiest Ways for How To Create a PNG file in Adobe Photoshop

-Creating a PNG file in Photoshop is a simple process.
+How to Create a PNG file in Adobe Photoshop is a simple process.
 Depending on what you want to accomplish with an image or graphic, there can be just a few steps or several.

 Steps to creating a PNG file in Photoshop: